-5. Missionary Self-Reflection: As we engage people with the gospel across differences of ethnicity, age, and more, it is vital that we know not only whom we are engaging, but also who we are-what we bring into these cross-cultural interactions.
-The various aspects of who we are shape the lenses through which we see and understand the world.
-(For example, notice how ethnicity, sex, and social standing influence the interaction between Jesus and the Samaritan woman in John 4.)
-Often, we perceive some things with ease and clarity, while other things remain cloudy or even hidden from us.
-Knowing who we are helps us grow in awareness of our lenses and how they may potentially help or hinder our work as missionaries.
+6. Missionary Self-Reflection: As we engage people with the gospel across differences of ethnicity, age, and more, it is vital that we know whom we are engaging as well as who we are-what we bring into these cross-cultural interactions.
+The various aspects of who we are shape the ways we see, experience, and understand the world.